 Having ensured they are familiar with the summary of the allegation before the session, the therapist should be aware of any new or additional disclosure about the case or any new incident as it is being shared.
 If the therapist suspects a service user is making a new or additional disclosure, they will need to commence taking detailed notes - verbatim where possible - of what is said by the service user and by the therapist.
 It is important to confirm with the service user whether the disclosure is new or additional and whether the police have been informed.

-The therapist should explain that they are taking detailed notes so that the information can be shared with the police after the session, but that they are still listening carefully.
+The therapist should explain that they are taking detailed notes so that the information can be recorded accurately, but that they are still listening carefully.